MarkChrisLevy/firestore-null-bug/README.md

 This repo shows a bug in firestore query.
-When querying for null values using "in" operator or "not-in" invalid results are returned or are not returned at all.
+When querying for null values using "in" operator or "not-in", invalid results are returned or are not returned at all.

 Firestore security rules are set as follows:
 ```